matih123/mysqlvault/README.md

-# PasswordKeeper
+# mysqlvault
-App for connecting to mysql database and downloading, showing, entering passwords that are stored on it.
+App for managing passwords stored on mysql database.

+In the database passwords are encrypted using SHA256 with salt.
+App decrypts them using provided key after they are downloaded.